 - A conviction for an offence for which pardon was granted or a record suspension was ordered

-What Are the Remedies for Discrimination?
+What Are the Remedies for Workplace Discrimination?

 If you face discrimination in your workplace, you have access to remedies and damages to address your economic losses and injury to your dignity, feelings and self-respect.
 In Ontario, the Ontario Human Rights Tribunal or a Court may decide whether any individual or organizational employer violated the Code by discriminating against an employee or otherwise allowed for discrimination to occur in this workplace.
 Upon a finding of discrimination in breach of the Code, a decision-maker may award monetary and non-monetary remedies.
 Monetary damages include lost wages and special expenses flowing from the discrimination, and general damages for injury to dignity, feelings and self-respect.
 Non-monetary remedies can include orders for human rights and sensitivity training, apologies, posting a copy of the Code in the workplace, and in some rare cases similarly reinstatement of employment.